 I’M THE SLIME

 “He just all of a sudden broke up with me.
 Out of nowhere,” Chelsea said.
-She was talking to her friend Kory over the phone and pacing around her one-bedroom apartment in a hundred-year-old Chicago building, anger holding back any tears she may still have, “He completely stopped talking to me.
-He told me he loved me and wanted to move in together, and then he stopped talking to me.
+She was talking to her friend Kory over the phone and pacing around her one-bedroom apartment in a hundred-year-old Chicago building, anger holding back any tears she may still have.
+“He completely stopped talking to me.
+He told me he loved me and wanted to move in together, and then he just stopped talking to me.
 It’s insane.
-He just disappeared.
+He disappeared.
 Fuck him.
 What is the matter with him?
 Is he too much of a little bitch to break up with me face-to-face?
 Is he ashamed of being a little bitch?
 Is that it?
 I guess I would be ashamed of being a little bitch, too.
 I should be more understanding of that.
 He probably hooked up with some fucking bar rat, and he’s too much of a pussy to admit it.
 They can have each other.
-God.
+Good.
+I hope they’re happy.
 It’s so gross.
 You know, recently, he started having this weird, like, sweet smell.
 A cheap, sweet smell.
 Like candles from the grocery store.
 Like an artificial sweetener smell on him.
 It makes me want to throw up just thinking about it.
 Smelled like something a fucking whore would wear.”

 “Damn, that’s crazy,” Kory said faintly through the receiver.
 Although she wasn’t there, it still felt like she was making a point of not looking at Chelsea.
 Chelsea was frustrated over not getting the feedback she needed and embarrassed that she seemed to be boring her friend with her relationship struggles.